Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Theoretical Concepts for Task-Oriented Communications Design

-\textit{Multi-agent coordination under imperfect observations}: The contribution in \cite{larrousse2018coordination}, \cite{lasaulce2018information} lies in the intersection of information and communication theory.
+\textit{Multi-agent coordination under imperfect observations}: The contribution in \cite{larrousse2018coordination} and \cite{lasaulce2018information} lies in the intersection of information and communication theory.
 The focus is on multi-agent systems that have to coordinate to maximize their long-term utility functions based on system observations impaired by an i.i.d. process.
-The particular example focuses on distributed power control and the system state contains the channel gains, which are partially and imperfectly known to each agent.
-The authors formalize the optimal problem and provide an achievable solution based sequential best response dynamics.
+This particular example focuses on distributed power control and the system state contains the channel gains, which are partially and imperfectly known to each agent.
+The authors formalized the optimal problem and provided an achievable solution based on sequential best-response dynamics.